cefriel/rmlmapper-java/README.md

 usage: java -jar rmlmapper-cefriel.jar <options>
 options:
  -b,--batchSize <arg>             Batch size, i.e., number of statements for each update loading file to the triples store.
                                   If -inc is set it is used as batch size also for incremental updates.
+ -ctx,--context <arg>             IRI identifying named graph for triples generated.
  -f,--functionfile <arg>          Path to functions.ttl file (dynamic functions are found relative to functions.ttl) -inc,--incrementalUpdate         Incremental update option to incrementally load triples in the database database while performing                                       the mapping procedure.
  -iri,--baseIRI <arg>             Specify a base IRI for relative IRIs.
 Otherwise @base is parsed.